TestingWithEdd/testingwithedd.github.io/_posts/2024-07-05-parallelize-playwright-with-xdist.markdown

     # do something...
 ```

-We can run the tests taking groups into account with `xdist --dist loadgroup`, which acts the same as `--load` except guaranteeing groups are sent to the same worker.
+We can run the tests taking groups into account with `xdist --dist loadgroup`, which acts the same as `xdist --dist load` except guaranteeing groups are sent to the same worker.
 If the tests are already in the same file, you can get away with `xdist --dist loadfile`, but if you refactor this into different files, you'll find they start breaking each other.

 ### Issues with xdist
 One heads-up with xdist is that it will swallow your `logging`.
 On top of this, logging will not always be ordered.
 If you need to see your prints, you need to write to `sys.stderr`.
 You can hack this with `sys.stdout = sys.stderr`.